Tamawashi Ichirō: Fighting style

 Unusually for a Mongolian wrestler, Tamawashi is an oshi-sumo specialist, who prefers pushing and thrusting techniques.
-His most common winning kimarite is overwhelmingly oshidashi (push out), which accounts for half his career wins.
-He is not comfortable fighting on the mawashi, winning only around 5 percent of his matches by yorikiri (force out) in his career to date (the average is 25 percent).
+His most common winning kimarite is overwhelmingly oshidashi (push out), which accounts for half his career wins; it is thought that his preference of oshi-sumo instead of yotsu-sumo (grabbing the belt and throws) that other Mongolian wrestlers prefer has been a key reason for Tamawashi maintaining his health and iron-man streak.

+On the other hand, he is not comfortable fighting on the mawashi (belt), winning only around 5 percent of his matches by yorikiri (force out) in his career to date (the average is 25 percent).
+If an opponent gets an upper hand on Tamawashi's belt and quickly takes him to the edge of the dohyō and the tawara (the rice bales that mark the edge of the sumo ring), Tamawashi usually steps out to cut his losses and avoid major injury.